Model-independent test of the cosmic distance duality relation with recent observational data: Method II

 Unlike Method I in Section \ref{sec:Method I}, only the transverse BAO data $d_M/r_d$ can be used.
 Moreover, since we only reconstruct $d_L$ (or more precisely, $\tilde d_L$ defined below) within the range of the SN data, the BAO data points beyond this range cannot be used to construct $\eta_\text{obs}$.
 As a result, for PantheonPlus and DES Dovekie, only five and three data points are used, respectively, at $z_\text{BAO}=\{0.510, 0.706, 0.934, 1.321, 1.484\}$ and $z_\text{BAO}=\{0.510, 0.706, 0.934\}$.
 To compare with the results obtained using Method I, we only use $\eta_\text{obs}$ to constrain the same P1, P2, and P3 parametrizations of $\eta(z)$ studied above, and leave the non-parametric reconstruction of $\eta(z)$ to future work with increased number of $d_A$ data.

 In what follows, $d_L$ is reconstructed using the GP method.
-We use the package \texttt{GaPP}\footnote{ \url{https://github.com/carlosandrepaes/GaPP} } \cite{1204.2832}.
+We use the package \texttt{GaPP}\footnote{ The original code written for Python~2.7 is available at \url{https://github.com/carlosandrepaes/GaPP}

+An updated version for Python~3 is available at \url{https://github.com/lighink/GaPP3}} \cite{1204.2832}.
 For details of the GP method, see \cite{1204.2832,1311.6678}.
 We adopt the widely used squared exponential also called the radial basis function) kernel.
 The two hyperparameters are optimized rather than marginalized over, as is commonly done in the literature.

 Defining $\tilde d_M\equiv d_M(z)/r_d$ as the BAO observable, and $\tilde d_L(z)\equiv 10^{0.2 m_B-5}$ as the quantity to be reconstructed via GP, we can write the CDDR violation as \be \eta(z)=\frac{\tilde d_L 10^{-0.2M_B}}{\tilde d_M(z) r_d (1+z)}. \ee As is widely discussed in the Hubble tension literature (e.g., \cite{2103.01183, 2106.15656, 2401.13187}), the values of the late-time $M_B$ and early-time $r_d$ are related to the inconsistency in the $H_0$ values.
 Therefore, one should avoid simultaneously setting $M_B$ to the SH0ES value and $r_d$ to the Planck value.
 To circumvent this issue, we define a dimensionless parameter $\zeta\equiv 10^{-0.2M_B}\text{Mpc}/r_d$ to characterize the degenerate parameters $M_B$ and $r_d$, and construct $\eta_\text{obs}$ from the observables as \be \eta_\text{obs}(z,\zeta)=\frac{\tilde d_L(z)\zeta}{\tilde d_M(z) (1+z)}, \ee where $\tilde d_M(z)$ is given by BAO measurements, and $\tilde d_L(z)$ is constructed using GP directly from the SNe data to provide values at the BAO redshifts.
 A similar discussion can be found in \cite{2506.17926}.
 The difference here is that we use the latest DES Dovekie as well as PantheonPlus (see also \cite{2507.13811} where a similar problem was studied using an artificial neural network method instead of the GP method).
 The GP reconstructions of $\tilde d_L(z)$ from PantheonPlus and DES Dovekie are respectively presented in Figure \ref{fig:GP}.
 Note that we use the SN data to reconstruct $\tilde d_L$ instead of $m_B$, because the GP reconstruction of $m_B$ from PantheonPlus shows unphysical wiggles (recall that $m_B$ is expected to be a monotonic function of $z$).
 Further discussion on this point is deferred to Appendix \ref{app:GP for mB}, where we also show that for DES Dovekie, there are no significant wiggles in $m_B(z)$ and the result is essentially the same as the direct reconstruction of $\tilde d_L$ as presented in Figure \ref{fig:GP}.